Documentation

 Log Management Best Practices

-Searching over a large amount of logs can lead to a long duration time, the more you reduce the amount of rows searched, the faster search results will be returned.
+Searching over a large amount of logs can lead to a long response time.
+The more you reduce the amount of rows searched, the faster search results will be returned.

 Datasets offer a streamlined approach to organizing log data, enhancing query speed and efficiency.